Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,5:3,"Today I have perfected your faith for you, completed My favour upon you, and chosen Islam as your way."]

-The day that verse was revealed, the religion was closed.
-Sealed.
-Nothing more to add.
-Anything added to the religion after the Prophet ﷺ — presented as worship, as a way to earn reward — is by definition an insult.
-It says: what the Prophet ﷺ delivered was incomplete, and I am going to complete it.
+The day that verse was revealed, the religion was sealed.
+Anything added after the Prophet ﷺ — presented as worship — is an insult.
+It says: what he delivered was incomplete, and I will complete it.
 No one has that authority.
-Not any scholar, not any shaykh, not anyone.

 The Prophet ﷺ said: